-In addition to being low in fodmap, these desserts are also gluten free so you can have them if you have celiac disease also.
+In addition to being low in fodmap, these desserts are also gluten free so if you have celiac disease, you can eat them also.
 And of course, your family and friends who aren’t eating gluten-free and low fodmap will love them too.
-And they are so easy!
+In addition, they are so easy to make!

-Fodmap is a group of carbohydrates that people with IBS may have a sensitivity.
+Fodmaps are a group of carbohydrates that people with IBS may have a sensitivity.
 Finding out which one of the foods bother you and how to balance them in a healthy diet is the goal of the low fodmap diet.
-Some of the foods that I have included in today’s blog post may be high in fodmaps like peaches and watermelon but you can substitute other lower fodmap fruit and I have included some examples.
+Some of the foods that I have included in today’s blog post may be high in fodmaps like peaches and watermelon, but you can substitute other lower fodmap fruit and I have included some examples.

-Portion sizes of fruit can also be helpful when working to reduce IBS symptoms but since fruit is so delicious and healthy, no one should exclude it from a healthy meal plan.
-Learning what portion works best for you and the fact that giving yourself a break from some of the foods that really bother you will help you tolerate them better after several weeks or months.
+Also, watching portion sizes of fruit can also be helpful when trying to reduce IBS symptoms.
+However, since fruit is so yummy and healthy, we should not exclude it from a healthy meal plan.
+Learning what portion works best for you and giving yourself a break from some of the foods that really trigger your symptoms may you help improve tolerate better to these foods after several weeks or months.

-Some of the summer foods that may especially cause symptoms if you have IBS are water melon because it is his in fructose, mannitol and fructans but other melons like canteloupe are lower.
-Peaches are high in sorbitol and fructan.
-This is one of my favorite foods and does give me symptoms but I have made peace with peaches and I can now tolerate it well in small doses but it has taken me a little bit of time.
+Summer foods that may cause symptoms if with IBS include watermelon because it is his in fructose, mannitol and fructans but other melons like canteloupe are lower.
+Peaches are high in sorbitol and fructans.
+One of my favorite foods that gives me symptoms but I know how the amount I can tolerate is peaches and tolerate but it has taken me a little bit of time.